UchuServer/Uchu/README.md

 ### Run it!
 Finally after this long and tedius setup process, you are ready to run Uchu!

-#### Run Servers
+#### Build Servers
-Navigate to the Uchu.Auth, Uchu.Char, and Uchu.World directories and run ```dotnet run``` using the terminal.
+Navigate to the Uchu.Auth, Uchu.Char, Uchu.World, Uchu.Master, and Uchu.StandardScripts directories and run ```dotnet build``` using the terminal.

+#### Run Master Server
+Navigate to the output directory of Uchu.Master and run ```dotnet Uchu.Master.dll``` using the terminal.

 #### Create a user
-In any of the running servers, type ```/adduser (username)``` and press enter.
+In the Uchu.Master console, type ```/adduser (username)``` and press enter.
 You will than have to enter a password which will be displayed as stars (*), and when you are done, press enter.

 #### Login
 Using your LEGO Universe client you may now login and play what parts of LEGO Universe Uchu has to offer :)

 #### Extra
-In any of the running servers, type ```/gamemaster (username) 2```.
+In the Uchu.Master console, type ```/gamemaster (username) 2```.
 This will make your account an Admin and will give you access to a lot of commands.
 Type "/" using the ingame chat to have your options displayed to you.